Tuberculosis

 Call your doctor now or seek immediate medical care if:

-• You have a new or worse cough.
+• Your child has a new or worse cough.

 ©2011-2025 Healthwise, Incorporated